mkdocs/mkdocs/docs/dev-guide/themes.md

 ## Template Filters

-In addition to Jinja's default filters, the following custom filters are available to use in MkDocs templates:
+In addition to [Jinja's default filters], the following custom filters are available to use in MkDocs templates:

 ### url